 We do interviews with people who have seen Parasite or Green book separately.
 After we finished the interviews with both participants who watched Parasite and Green book, we interviewed 26 people, 11 were from Green Book, and 15 were from Parasite.
 The number of participants interviewing for Green Book is 11 people, which are 6 males, 4 females, 1 other (LGBTQ+).

 The number of participants interviewing Parasite is 15 people, which are 5 males and 10 females.
-The participants are 26 people from age 18-22, have at least tertiary education knowledge-level and are studying for a bachelor’s degree in Thailand.
+The participants are 26 people age 18-22, have at least tertiary education knowledge level and are studying for a bachelor’s degree in Thailand.
 The number of participants that agree with Green book becoming an Oscar-winning film is 11 people, 0 people disagree.
 The number of participants that agree with Parasite becoming an Oscar-winning film is 15 people, 0 people disagree.

 It includes the facts about what participants have observed from Parasite and Green Book films that lead to social issues in South Korea, American and Western societies.

 🔎 What do participants think when Parasite and Green Book become Oscar-winning films in the Best Picture?